nellie-allsop/reading-notes/reflection-and-discussion-task.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Well, I hope that's been helpful, and stay tuned for more of these guides
+Well, I hope that's been helpful, and stay tuned for more of these guides!